-Side Note: I missed publishing a tutorial last week as I tested covoid positive and was ill, still not 100% but getting better 🙂
+Side Note: I missed publishing a tutorial last week as I tested covid positive and was ill, still not 100% but getting better 🙂

-Dlib is created and maintained by Davis King, It’s a C++ toolkit containing machine learning & Computer Vision algorithms for a number of important tasks including, Facial Landmark detection, Deep Metric Learning, Object tracking and more.
+The Dlib Library is created and maintained by Davis King, It’s a C++ toolkit containing machine learning & Computer Vision algorithms for a number of important tasks including, Facial Landmark detection, Deep Metric Learning, Object tracking, and more.
 It also has a python API.

-Its a popular library which is used by people in both industry and academia in a wide range of domains including robotics, embedded devices and other areas.
+It’s a popular library that is used by people in both industry and academia in a wide range of domains including robotics, embedded devices, and other areas.

 So how am I going to accomplish that?

-So here’s the thing I’m not going to write and explain the code for each algorithm with dlib, because I don’t want to write several thousand’s of words worth of a blog post and also because almost all of the features of dlib have been explained pretty well in several posts on the internet.
+So here’s the thing I’m not going to write and explain the code for each algorithm with dlib library, because I don’t want to write several thousand’s of words worth of a blog post and also because almost all of the features of dlib library have been explained pretty well in several posts on the internet.

 So if everything is out there then why the heck am I trying to make a crash course out of it ?